w3ng/1MBD/README.md

 ### Prerequisite

-1MBD is designed to work with Apache ANT, So we need to perform the following steps before go for 1MBD.<br/>
+SMBD is designed to work with Apache ANT, So we need to perform the following steps before go for SMBD.<br/>

 * JAVA SDK 1.8 or above <br/>
 Download the SDK version 1.8 or above is high recommanded. <br/>